DariaKIL/WES_Cardiomyopathy/README.md

 3. As a result of comparing the allele frequencies with the frequencies of ExAC and taking into account the tool prediction (SIFT, Polyphen2, LRT, MutationTaster, MutationAssessor, FATHMM, PROVEAN, CADD, MetaSVM) 6 previously unknown SNPs in various genes were detected.
 The most interesting is the mutation in the SLC25A5 gene, according to the literature data.
 4. New INDELs variants haven't been identified

-#### Some information about SLC2A8 (Solute Carrier Family 2 Member 8)
-This gene belongs to the solute carrier 2A family, which includes intracellular glucose transporters and expression of glucose transporters.
-The loss of metabolic flexibility associated with increased reliance on glucose utilization contribute to the development of cardiac dysfunction.
-The changes in glucose metabolism in hypertrophied hearts include altered glucose transport and increased glycolysis
-*Shao, D., & Tian, R. (2015).
-Glucose Transporters in Cardiac Metabolism and Hypertrophy.
-Comprehensive Physiology, 331–351. doi:10.1002/cphy.c150016*